ed-sivick/10-employee_summary/README.md

  This is a command-line app that dynamically generates an employee team summary webpage based on user responses.
 _____
 ## Layout:
 The application, **app.js**, will prompt the user for information about the team manager and then information about the team members.
 The user can input any number of team members, and they may be a mix of **engineers** and **interns**.
-The app must also pass all unit tests (**Employee.test.js, Engineer.test.js, intern.test.js, Manager.test.js**).
-When the user has completed building the team, the application will create an HTML file, **team.html**, that displays a nicely formatted team roster based on the information provided by the user.
-The dependencies are, [jest](https://jestjs.io/) for running the provided tests, and [inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.
 HTML templates for each type of user are created to build the final **team.html** file:
 - engineer.html
 - intern.html
 - main.html
 - manager.html

+The app must also pass all unit tests (**employee.test.js, engineer.test.js, intern.test.js, manager.test.js**).
+When the user has completed building the team, the application will create an HTML file, **team.html**, that displays a nicely formatted team roster based on the information provided by the user.
+The dependencies are, [jest](https://jestjs.io/) for running the provided tests, and [inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.
 ___
 ## Installation
 (1) Type **npm i** (install) to install inquirer module, and all related dependencies